ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

     ![The Ops Manager accepted invitations success section](images/opsman-invite-success.png)

 5. Lastly, to navigate to the instance view:
-   - Click the 'OpsManager' logo in the menu bar,
+   - Click the 'Ops Manager' logo in the menu bar,
    - Or select the 'All Clusters' link:

     ![The MongoDB Enterprise Edition Ops Manager instance view section](images/opsman-instance-view.png)